calchiwo/WodiNote/README.md

 # WodiNote

-WodiC is an offline, end-to-end encrypted notes app.
+WodiNote is an offline, end-to-end encrypted notes app.
 WodiNote keeps your notes private.
 Everything runs offline.
 Your data stays on your device and uses AES-256-GCM encryption.

 ## Features